munawwar-ahd/typing_speed/README.md

 ## License

-Open-source and free to use for learning and personal projects.
+Open-source and free to use for learning and personal projects